Amin-benabdelhafidh/wiki-project/README.md

 \
 There are two missing folders:

-  1. entries folder
+  1. entries folder.
-  2. (virtuel environment) folder
+  2. (virtuel environment) folder.
+ \

  => because of some git problems.